Continuous Test Orchestration And Execution Platform Online

 Tools For Responsive Design Testing

 To check your website’s behavior on different devices, browsers, and OS, you need to have a comprehensive testing approach.
-Considering all responsive web design testing checklist mentioned above, like checking for user-interaction, page loading, fonts, images, navigations, alignments, etc., it would be a daunting task to carry all these activities manually.
+Considering all mobile device testing checklist mentioned above, like checking for user-interaction, page loading, fonts, images, navigations, alignments, etc., it would be a daunting task to carry all these activities manually.

 However, various tools are available in the market to cover responsive website testing checklists without any hassle.
-One such tool is LambdaTest; with it, you can test any website’s design across 2000+ browsers, browsers version, and OS.
+One such tool is LT Browser – a responsive website emulator which allows web developers to design and develop responsive and high-performance web applications in the fastest manner.
 All you need to do is enter your site’s URL to test its responsive design.
+Some of the prominent features of the tool include the following:

 We all know that user experience is everything.
 And it’s crucial for our business success that we provide a great experience to all users — no matter what device they use to view our website.
 A responsive web design testing checklist can help us do that.